 Usable as a local or cloud based application

-Adapt the energy usage of the production system to the current energy supply
+Adapts the energy usage of the production system to the current energy supply

-Upgrade classic production system to cyber physical production systems to allow measurement of signals
+Upgrades classic production system to cyber physical production systems to allow measurement of signals

-SPEAR integrates physical models to calculate the energy demand instead of using cost-intensive sensors to measure it
+Integrates physical models to calculate the energy demand instead of using cost-intensive sensors to measure it

-Allows prediction of the energy usage of components over time Permanently update the simulation system with the cyber physical measurements
+Permanently updates the simulation system with the cyber physical measurements

-The software to connect the simulation and the real production systems signals will be Open Source Create an extendable library of optimization methods
+The software connecting the simulation and the real production system’s signals is provided as Open Source

-Can be extended independently of the optimization platform
+Optimization methods can be extended independently of the optimization platform